Alternate Versions of Your Songs

 Here’s a luxury perfume commercial (Dior) that features a Rock song with a raw Indie vibe.
 The song is “Heavy Cross” by three-piece Rock band Gossip.

 No big synthesizer string pads here, no horns, no orchestra banging in and out.
-It’s just raw, good-ol’ Rock energy.
+This song for a TV commercial is just raw, good-ol’ Rock energy.
 Electric guitars create big dynamic contrast between sections and drive the beat.
 The drums back up the guitar in a tight arrangement that adds plenty of punch.
 That’s all!

 Watch the commercial on YouTube.